10 Ways to Humanise Cold Outreach for More Sales

 6. Share value before pitching

+Give value before you ask for time.
 Outreach that starts with “me, me, me” is doomed to fail.
-Flip the script: give value before you ask for time.
+Instead:

 - Share a short industry insight.